Nutrition

 Acorns are still an important food source in many parts of the world today.

 Markets in Southern Europe and North Africa sell them boiled and ready-to-eat from late November.
 North Africans also make oil out of acorns and use it for cooking.
 In Iran, acorns are made into flour and turned into bread.
 In Korea, they are used to make noodles.
-A coffee-like beverage is made from acorns in Europe and part of the American Midwest.
+A coffee-like beverage is made from acorns in Europe and parts of the American Midwest.

-Acorns a Highly Nutritious Superfood
+Acorns are a Highly Nutritious Superfood

-Acorns are also a good source of dietary fiber, fatty acids and sterols, protein, vitamin A, vitamin E, calcium, magnesium, phosphorus and potassium.
+Acorns are also a good source of dietary fiber, fatty acids and sterols, protein, vitamin A, vitamin E, calcium, magnesium, phosphorus, and potassium.

-Studies have shown that acorns have antibacterial, antiviral, gastroprotective and neuroprotective properties.
+Studies have shown that acorns have antibacterial, antiviral, gastroprotective, and neuroprotective properties.
 Acorns and oak bark heal many skin diseases, and in eastern North America, indigenous tribes used acorns as medicinal salves.
 A mouse study suggested acorns could have a role in treating type 2 diabetes.

 They have been highlighted as a new superfood not only because of their nutritional profile but because they are an ecologically friendly and sustainable source of food.